 - Office staff are likely to include the 70% cohort of the population that are genetically liable to develop LBP if exposed to adverse factors such as upright sitting.

-- A proportion will demand a 2T chair for office work.
+- A proportion will demand a 2T chair for office work and approach their office manager.

 - In my experience, most patients with LBP immediately recognise the significance of a 2T chair.